isomerpages/moe-scgs/_prospective-students/Financial Assistance.md

 **How to Apply?**

-Students who wish to apply for this scheme can obtain the application form from the school or download a copy of the [MOE FAS Application Form](/files/MOE-FAS-Application-Form.pdf).
+Students who wish to apply for this scheme can obtain the application form from the school or download a copy of the&nbsp;[MOE FAS Application Form](/files/MOE-FAS-Application-Form.pdf).
 All applications forms must be submitted together with the relevant documents to the school directly.

 **MOE INDEPENDENT SCHOOL BURSARY SCHEME**